Skip to main content

 The process of creating, broadcasting, and tracking a transaction looks something like the following:

-2. Construct a transaction, setting principal and recipient, amount, gasprice, etc.
+2. Construct a transaction, setting principal, recipient, amount, gasprice, etc.

-6. Within a few minutes, the transaction should get included in one or more proposals, then mined into a block
+6. Within a few minutes, the transaction should get included in one or more block proposals and then put into a block.

-7. Within a few minutes the layer gets approved, and the transaction gets applied
+7. Within a few minutes, the layer gets approved and the transaction gets applied, changing the state.

 Construction